Windhaven

-Windhaven is a science fiction fix-up novel co-written by George R. R. Martin and Lisa Tuttle.
+Windhaven is a science fiction fix-up novel by American writers George R. R. Martin and Lisa Tuttle.
 The novel is a collection of three novellas compiled and first published together in 1981 by Timescape Books.
 It was published as a mass market paperback in 1982 by Pocket Books.
 Both editions featured cover art by Vincent Di Fate.
 It was later reprinted by Bantam Spectra in hardcover in 2001, and paperback in 2003 and 2012, with cover art by Stephen Youll.
 The novel was also published in paperback form in the UK by New English Library in 1982 and Gollancz in 1988.

 Windhaven was nominated for a Locus Award for Best Science Fiction Novel in 1982, and finished in second place in that year's Locus Poll.

 Writing process

 Martin and Tuttle became friends in 1973, and soon decided to collaborate on a story, which became the first of the three novellas, The Storms of Windhaven (included in the novel as "Storms").
 During the conception and writing of the story, they agreed on eventually expanding it into a fix-up novel.
 The Storms of Windhaven was originally published in the May 1975 issue of Analog Science Fiction and Fact.
 It won the 1976 Locus Award for Best Novella, and was nominated for both the Hugo Award for Best Novella and Nebula Award for Best Novella.

 The two writers eventually returned to the world of Windhaven, and the second novella, One-Wing, was originally published in two parts in the January and February 1980 issues of Analog.
 It was nominated for a 1981 Hugo Award for Best Novella and won the Analog Readers Poll for best serial.

 The third novella, The Fall, was written specifically for inclusion in the expanded novel, along with a prologue and epilogue.

 Two more books were planned, with Painted Wings as the intended title of the second, but Martin and Tuttle never found the right time for additional collaboration, and as they grew older, their writing styles became more distinct, making cooperation more difficult.